Middlesbrough: Judaism

 Editions of the Jewish Year Book record the growth and decline of Middlesbrough's Jewish population.
 It was about 100 in 1896–97 and peaked at 750 in 1935.
-It then declined to 30 in 1998, in which year the synagogue in Park Road South was ceremonially closed.
+It then declined to 30 in 1998, when the synagogue in Park Road South was ceremonially closed.
+The decline of the Jewish population is part of a larger pattern also seen in Newcastle and Sunderland, caused by younger Jews moving to the bigger cities, such as London, for more opportunities and more liberal or reform congregations.